Upper, down, two-sided Lorenz attractor, collisions, merging and switching

-Iterating the process one gets that either there is $n$ so that $P^n(S)$ cuts $\gamma^s_+\cup \gamma^s_+ $ or $P^n(S)$ is a segment tangent to $\cC^u)$ whose length thend to infinity.
-As $\gamma^s_+$ and $\gamma^s_+$ are leaves of the foliation $\cF^s$ which is a fibration by segments on the annulus $\Sigma$, there is a bound for the length of any segment in the unstable cone which do not cut every leaf, ending the proof.
+Iterating the process, one gets that either there is $n$ so that $P^n(S)$ cuts $\gamma^s_+\cup \gamma^s_- $ or $P^n(S)$ is a segment tangent to $\cC^u)$ whose length tends to infinity.
+As $\gamma^s_+$ and $\gamma^s_+$ are leaves of the foliation $\cF^s$, which is a fibration by segments on the annulus $\Sigma$, there is a bound for the length of any segment in the unstable cone which does not cut every leaf, ending the proof. \end{proof}